 Craig Wedren: “Are We”[audio:http://alarm-magazine.com/wp-content/uploads/2011/09/Craig_Wedren_Are_We.mp3|titles=Craig Wedren: “Are We”]

-In the early and mid-’90s, impressionable alt-rock listeners were introduced to the quirky guitar hooks and breathy, fiercely belted falsettos of Shudder to Think front-man Craig Wedren.
-Since then, Wedren has spent a lot of time writing themes for film and television, and he released a pair of solo albums (one entirely of ambient tracks) in the 2000s.
+Since his time in Shudder to Think, Wedren has spent a lot of time writing themes for film and television, and he released a pair of solo albums (one entirely of ambient tracks) in the 2000s.
 Wand is “official” followup to the 2005 album Lapland.

 Hajduch: On first listen, this really doesn’t deviate too far from the Shudder to Think playbook: rhythm-forward songs with vocals that seem to exist in parallel with the riffs instead of among them, somehow.
 Wedren’s voice lilts up and down while the techy songs shift and move to their own logic.
 This music isn’t as mathy/heavy as Shudder to Think’s, but the songwriting itself is relatively similar.